kyle-boyd/syncrofy-protoypes/README.md

 ## Overview

-This project is set up to use components and design tokens from the local Syncrofy Design System located at `../syncrofy-ds`.
+This project uses the Syncrofy Design System published as `@syncrofy/design-system` on npm.
 The design system provides a comprehensive set of React components built on Material UI with custom theming.

+For information on updating the design system, see [DESIGN_SYSTEM_PUBLISHING.md](./DESIGN_SYSTEM_PUBLISHING.md).

 ## Getting Started